vijaymathew/beget/README.md

 ```

 A sample HTTP requestor written in python (controller.py) and an HTTP repository (httprepo.py)
 is available in the sample folder.
+(See sample/README.md for details).